6 Common Myths About Sex After 50 You Need to Stop Believing

 Sex after 50 is surrounded by common myths and misconceptions.
 Find out the truth about you and your partner's intimacy with these debunked myths.

-Judging from the images the popular media puts forth, you’d think sex was only for twenty-somethings.
-Nothing is further from the truth.
+Judging from the images in movies and TV, you’d think sex was only for twenty-somethings—but nothing is further from the truth.
 Sex at midlife and beyond is a subject mired in confusion and misinformation.
 Here are some common myths, and the straight story about sex after 50.

 Beyond a certain age, people have little interest in sex.